 Warner Bros.
 Could Be Sued Over 'The Conjuring' If They Can't Prove The Warren's Paranormal Case Files Are True

-This article is more than seven years old and was last updated in March 2019.
+This page is more than seven years old and was last updated in March 2019.

 For those who love supernatural horror movies, The Conjuring is a must-see series of movies which are based on the real case files of married paranormal investigators Ed and Lorraine Warren.